Clever-ISA/Clever-ISA/specs/float.md

 - 0x118 (fcmpz): Performs partial-order floating-point comparison with the operand and +0.0
 - 0x119 (fcmp): Performs partial-order floating-point comparison with both operands

-For fcmpz, +0.0 is the first operand of the comparison.
+For fcmpz, +0.0 is the second operand of the comparison.
+Z, C, and P are set as follows:
+* If either operand is NaN, then `P` is set to 1, otherwise `P` is cleared.
+* Z is set to `1` if both operands are bitwise equivalent, or one operand is `+0.0` and the other is `-0.0`
+* C is set to `1` if the first operand is less than the second in the IEEE754 totalOrder ordering relation.

 ### Trigger Previously Masked Floating-point Exceptions